zhangchl007/MCW-App-modernization/Whiteboard design session/WDS student guide - App modernization.md

 ### Customer objections

-1. Our developers were not able to migrate our .NET Core 2.2 application to a newer version.
+1. Our developers were not able to migrate our .NET Core 2.2 application to a more recent version.
 Should we expect a steep upgrade path with every new version?

 2. When a .NET Core version is EoL (End-of-life), does that mean we cannot host our solution in Azure?